 In February 2010, Ukraine made a high-level political commitment to work with the FATF and MONEYVAL to address its strategic AML/CFT deficiencies.
-Since that time, Ukraine has demonstrated progress in improving its AML/CFT regime, including by enacting a new AML/CFT law.
+Since June, Ukraine has taken steps towards improving its AML/CFT regime, including by bringing a new AML/CFT law into force.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Ukraine should continue to work on implementing its action plan to address these deficiencies, including by: (1) addressing remaining issues regarding criminalisation of money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); and (2) improving and implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III).
+Ukraine should continue to work on implementing its action plan to address these deficiencies, including by: (1) addressing remaining issues regarding criminalisation of money laundering (Recommendation 1); and (2) improving and implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III).
 The FATF encourages Ukraine to address its remaining deficiencies and continue the process of implementing its action plan.